matt1tk/SpirtDL/README.md

 2. Place on your desktop (or wherever)
 3. CLOSE STEAM (only way to be 100% sure that *this program* won't cause a VAC ban.
 If you do, it's because a cheat you used got detected. probably not spirthack since they have been undetected for a while)
 4. Double click to open
+5. Click Download and Run, then inject on the loader.
+6. Click "Run CS:GO" in SpirtDL or just launch CS:GO (if you do this, close spirtDL before opening CS.)

 In the interest of openness, I made this program open source.